Gradoid/scalable_flutter_app_starter/README.md

 3. Add the font files to `assets/fonts` (remove the old ones).
 4. Update `style.dart` with the new font (i.e. `return GoogleFonts.rubikTextTheme(textTheme)`).

+### Useful GitHub Pull Request Settings

+I've found that turning on these 2 settings in GitHub repo settings helps a lot:

+1. `Always suggest updating pull request branches`
+2. `Automatically delete head branches`

+## FAQ

+### Why flutter_bloc and not X?

+While GetX, Provider, Riverpod, MobX, Redux, etc. are all great solutions, most of them are too forgiving.
+They allow us to access and change state globally.

+Whereas [flutter_bloc](https://bloclibrary.dev/) forces us to have `BuildContext` in order to access and change the state.
+The stricter the rules, the harder it is to make mistakes.

+And flutter_bloc has a great [architecture proposal](https://bloclibrary.dev/#/architecture) that scales well.

 ## Resources

 Build your app icon in minutes (free): [Icon Kitchen](https://icon.kitchen/)

+CI/CD for mobile apps (free & paid): [Codemagic](https://codemagic.io/)

 Want me to launch your MVP in 4 weeks (premium)?
 [Go to App Launch Program](https://applaunchprogram.com/)